 Overall, the lack of central European interest in the renminbi’s inclusion in the SDR basket paradoxically signals the same fundamental change in the global economy that spurred the currency’s introduction.
 Some emerging and now developed economies are becoming firmly established and solid components of the global financial system.
 This allows them to rely on their own strengths and pursue their own interests while remaining less interested in other events.

-Miroslav Singer is former Governor of the Czech National Bank and a Member of the OMFIF Advisory Board.
-He lectures at CERGE-EI and the Prague School of Economics.
+Miroslav Singer is governor of the Czech National Bank and a member of the OMFIF Advisory Board.